dbdesign-students-fall2023/1-contemporary-issues-yes914/README.md

 ## Article 2
-Contrary to the claims made in Spiceworks's piece on the issue, Forbes's [TikTok Shouldn’t Be The Center Of The U.S. Data Privacy Debate](https://www.forbes.com/sites/forbestechcouncil/2023/08/01/tiktok-shouldnt-be-the-center-of-the-us-data-privacy-debate/?sh=5a9a76ac39b0) argues for a more comprehensive and balanced approach to data privacy, acknowledging the need to address privacy concerns not only with foreign platforms like TikTok but also within U.S. tech companies.
-It calls for robust data privacy legislation and emphasizes the importance of ongoing efforts to protect user data and build trust with consumers.
+Contrary to the claims made in Spiceworks's piece on the issue, Forbes's [TikTok Shouldn’t Be The Center Of The U.S. Data Privacy Debate](https://www.forbes.com/sites/forbestechcouncil/2023/08/01/tiktok-shouldnt-be-the-center-of-the-us-data-privacy-debate/?sh=5a9a76ac39b0)